nimmiee/TheSparksFoundation/README.md

 **2. Prediction using Decision Tree  Algorithm:**

 In this task, I have classified the Iris dataset with the help of Decision Tree Classifier algorithm and visulize it.
 Also, I used Decision Tree Classifier algorithm to identify the class of a Iris plant based on its features.

+**3.Prediction using Supervised ML :**

+In this task, I have Predicted percentage of an student based on the no. of study hours.
+This is a simple linear regression task as it involves just 2 variables.
+I used Linear Regression to identify the scores of student based on hours of study.